automatisch/automatisch/packages/docs/pages/apps/google-sheets/triggers.md

 ---
 favicon: /favicons/google-sheets.svg
 items:
-  - name: New Spreadsheets
+  - name: New spreadsheets
     desc: Triggers when you create a new spreadsheet
-  - name: New Worksheets
+  - name: New worksheets
     desc: Triggers when you create a new worksheet in a spreadsheet
 ---